Providing the global market with sustainable wood resources

 In Russia, we have a large forest surrounding a port town named Plastun, which is nine hours' drive from Vladivostok.
 The huge forest extends over about 2.85 million hectares.
 The forest business is conducted by Terneyles, in which Sumitomo Corporation has held a 49 percent stake since 2007.

 It is very cold in winter in Russia, and both softwoods and hardwoods grow well, some for more than 100 years.
 In the forest managed by Terneyles, trees are harvested while leaving surrounding parent trees intact so that they can drop seeds to allow new trees to grow naturally.
 It takes 100 years for trees that have sprouted this year to grow tall enough to be harvested, and the forest business therefore needs to be passed down over two or more generations.
 Terneyles also operates four factories to process the logs into veneer, laminated wood and lumber, which are exported to Japan, South Korea and China as value-added products.
+We are planning to build and start operations of a new lumber mill in 2020 to supply more value-added products.
+This will help increase employment and promote economic development in the Russian Far East region.

 In Chile in South America, Sumitomo Corporation manages a eucalyptus forest.
 The forest is located about 650 kilometers south of Santiago, the capital of the country.
 We began planting trees in the forest in 1992 and started to fell them in 2002.
 Thus trees are planted, grown and harvested in a cycle of about 10 years in this forest.
 At present, the third round of planting is already under way.
 The raw material is transported from the forest to the factory, where it is processed into chips, which are mainly exported to Japan as material for the manufacture of paper.
-In the future, the volume exported to China, where demand for the chips is due to rapidly expand, will also increase.

 Aiming to become the top company in the Pacific Rim in the business of wood resources